junxit/us-congress-bills-111/metadata.md

 - 2009-04-02 — Introduced in House
 - 2009-04-02 — Introduced in House
 - 2009-04-02 — Referred to the House Committee on Agriculture.
+- 2009-04-28 — Referred to the Subcommittee on Conservation, Credit, Energy, and Research.
+- 2009-04-28 — Referred to the Subcommittee on Department Operations, Oversight, Nutrition and Forestry.
+- 2009-09-15 — Considered under suspension of the rules. (consideration: CR H9513-9514)
+- 2009-09-15 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+95.
+- 2009-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-15 — Mr. Holden moved to suspend the rules and agree to the resolution.
+- 2009-09-15 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H9513)
+- 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H9513)